 We are an award-winning team consisting of four members of the Leigh Ornithological Society (L.O.S.) who visit schools and youth groups free of charge to give talks on birding, as well as the wider context of nature and the environment.
 To see some examples of the work we do please click 'Older Posts' at the bottom right of this page.

-The L.O.S. is essentially a birdwatching club which has been in existence for over 40 years and its founding members were directly responsible for the creation of Pennington Flash Country Park as well as many other conservation projects in the area.
+The L.O.S. is essentially a bird watching club whose members care passionately about the natural environment.
+It has been in existence for nearly 50 years and its founding members were directly responsible for helping create Pennington Flash Country Park as well as many other conservation projects in the area.

 The Society meets regularly at Leigh Library where presentation talks are given by visiting speakers and these are followed by weekend fieldtrips on Saturdays or Sundays.
 The L.O.S. has been recording the bird life in the Leigh and nearby areas since it began in the 1970's and an annual report is produced each year.

 - Tony Bishop

 - We can also call on another five members of the L.O.S. for fieldtrips.

 We provide free interactive sessions which can last between 1 and 2 hours including a presentation about bird identification, practical work, quizzes and games.
 We can deliver a programme suitable for Years 3 to 6 as well as for mixed age ranges at Cubs and Brownies.